-This first chapter includes general information about this handbook as a document.
+This first chapter includes general information about this Designer's Reference handbook as a document.
 It deals with the general purpose and the intended users of the document.
 Furthermore, it outlines the overall contents and structure of the document.

 Warnings and legal information